anastasia-hcy/Project-PFF/README.md

 - The script that contains the functions for implementing all methodologies

 #### testings.py
-- The script used for unit and integration testing
+- The script for unit and integration testing

 #### main.py
-- The script used for writing the report
+- The script for simulations and generating plots